CommandPost/FCPCafe/docs/bugtracker.md

 This page is dedicated to keeping track of the latest Final Cut Pro bugs and issues.

 !!!
-**Final Cut Pro 10.6.8** has been released on the Mac App Store!
+**Final Cut Pro 10.6.9** has been released on the Mac App Store!

 If you're currently using **Final Cut Pro 10.6.6 or earlier** we recommend sticking with that for the time being.

-However, if you're using **Final Cut Pro 10.6.7** we recommend updating, as it resolves some issues with the Viewer going black and various crashes.
+10.6.8 resolved some issues with the Viewer going black and various crashes, but 10.6.9 breaks all third party trackers using Title Templates.
+Read more about this bug [here](https://fxfactory.com/news/finalcutpro-10.6.9-skip-the-update/).

 You can learn more about the issues in **Final Cut Pro 10.6.7** [here](https://github.com/CommandPost/FCPCafe/issues/223).